 A mortgage relief professional knows the full landscape.
 They match your situation to the programs most likely to succeed — not the first one that comes up in a phone call with customer service.

-This is the step where most DIY attempts fail.
+This is the step where most self-filed attempts fail.
 The modification application requires detailed financial documentation — pay stubs, tax returns, bank statements, a hardship letter, and often program-specific forms.
 All documents must be current, complete, and submitted together as a package.

 One missing page from a bank statement.
 One outdated pay stub.
 One unsigned form.
 Any of these can result in your application being returned or denied outright.
 Your servicer doesn't call you to say something is missing.
 They just process it as incomplete.